Bubbles (band): Inbetween era

 During the spring of 2002, Bubbles recorded the album "Inbetween".
 (Between childhood and adulthood.)
 Inbetween was very successful and made Bubbles as worldwide stars.
 The music video for "Round n Round" was filmed in Amsterdam, the Netherlands at the end of summer 2002.
-The music video for "Somewhere", which is included in the movie Ice Age, was released in April 2002.
+The music video for "Somewhere", which is included in Ice Age, was released in April 2002.
 Their second album "Inbetween" was very much delayed due to trouble between record companies and was finally released on 4 November 2002.

-In 2003, they kicked off with thunder and lightning when Bubbles made their really big media breakthrough by making it to the Eurovision Song Contest final of Sweden with the hit single "TKO (Knock You Out)".
-Covers, centerfolds and headlines in the papers and in television every day for several weeks made them well known to all nine million Swedish people despite age and interest, for sure.
+In 2003, Bubbles made it to the Eurovision Song Contest final of Sweden with the hit single "TKO (Knock You Out)".
+Covers, centerfolds and headlines in the papers and in television made them well known to all Swedish people.

 For the first time since their debut single, focusing was now on Sweden only during spring and summer.
 The largest Bubbles tour ever began on 18 May and ended on 30 September, making more than 120,000 fans and families happy in 35 concerts all over the country.